ATS Diversity & Inclusion Statement:

 Specific Recommendations

-- Assemblies will advocate that diverse representation occurs in an equitable manner in events that it hosts/cohosts, and in nominations for awards originating from the assembly.
+- Assemblies will advocate that diverse inclusive representation occurs in an equitable manner in events that it hosts/cohosts, and in nominations for awards originating from the assembly.

-- Assemblies will advocate that diverse representation occurs in documents (such as guidelines or working group papers) and projects that originate from the assembly.
+- Assemblies will advocate that diverse inclusive representation occurs in documents (such as guidelines or working group papers) and projects that originate from the assembly.

 Assembly Programming